dcadata/gender-neutral-names/README.md

 ---

-# Most gender-neutral names for each year of birth
+# Most common gender-neutral names for each year of birth

-See the `most_neutral_names_by_yob` folder for data files corresponding to each year.
+See the `neutral_names_by_yob` folder for data files corresponding to each year.